HL7NZ/data-standard-designer/input/pagecontent/design.md

 3. The Form Filler then:
    1. Creates a transaction bundle and adds the Patient & Practitioner resources to it.
    2. The Organization or Practitioner representing the pathologist practice is added.
-   3. Generates the QR with appropriate references and adds that to the bundle
+   3. Generates the QR with appropriate references and adds that to the bundle.
+The structure of the QR needs to match that of the Q - ie the item indenting must be the same.
    4. Generates a ServiceRequest resource (that represents the act of making the request) and adds that to the bundle
    5. Generates a Task resource (status = 'requested') and adds that to the bundle.
 This is an optional step, but will greatly facilitate the workflow.
    6. POSTs the transaction bundle to the server.